Destinations Greece The Cyclades Paros

 Reserve direct ↗

-A 60-room Cycladic-village-style boutique on Parasporos beach (south coast, 10 minutes from Parikia, 25 from Naoussa) — multiple low-rise whitewashed buildings around two pools and gardens, an extensive spa, the in-house Pyrgaki restaurant.
+A Cycladic-village-style boutique on Parasporos beach (south coast, 10 minutes from Parikia, 25 from Naoussa) — around 60 rooms across multiple low-rise whitewashed buildings, two pools and gardens, an extensive spa, and the in-house Nefeli restaurant, its menu signed by Michelin-star chef Lefteris Lazarou.
 The right pick for travellers who want a quiet south-coast beach base and a full-service hotel rather than a small boutique.
 Open April through October.

 What it's known for